Injured in a Houston Distracted Driving Accident?

 What if I need to text or call someone immediately?

-Research shows that regardless of whether you use a voice-to-text program, hands-free device or a handheld one, the distraction will affect your driving.
+Research shows that regardless of whether you use a voice-to-text program, a hands-free device, or a handheld one, the distraction will affect your driving.
 TxDOT offers these tips to prevent distracted driving that can lead to a ticket, or worse, a crash: